NREL/PRAS/docs/src/SystemModel_HDF5_spec.md

  2. `category`: 128-byte ASCII string.
 Stores the category of each generator.
  3. `region`: 128-byte ASCII string.
 Stores the region of each generator.

-Each generator in the system corresponds to a single instance of the compound datatype, so the vector should have as many elements as there are storages in the system.
+Each storage in the system corresponds to a single instance of the compound datatype, so the vector should have as many elements as there are storages in the system.